Australian hip-hop: Millennial era (2000s)

 By the early 2000s, the Australian Record Industry Association (ARIA) began to recognise the growing interest in hip-hop in Australia.
 In 2004, ARIA introduced a new category in its annual awards: Best Urban Album (R&B, hip-hop, soul, funk, reggae and dancehall).
 The inaugural award was won by Koolism for their album, Random Thoughts.
 Koolism DJ Danielsan dedicated the award to the "Australian hip-hop community" and exclaimed: "Be yourselves, keep it real, enough of that American wannabe trash".
+For the ARIA Music Awards of 2019, new categories of awards were created for Best Hip Hop Release and Best Soul/R&B Release, which were previously combined in the Best Urban Release category.

 At the 2006 and 2007 ARIA Awards, the Urban award was won by Hilltop Hoods for its albums The Hard Road and The Hard Road: Restrung, respectively.
 The Hard Road also became the first Australian hip hop album to rank number 1 on the ARIA Charts in 2006.
 Other artists who have won the award include Bliss n Eso, for their album Flying Colours, and Melbourne artist Illy, for his album Bring it Back, released on the Obese Records label.

-Australian hip-hop artists have also received international recognition.
-Australians have been featured on albums by artists from the US and Europe.
+Australian hip-hop artists have also received international recognition, with The Kid Laroi being one of the few Australian rappers to achieve mainstream success worldwide.
+Hilltop Hoods appeared on US hip-hop group CunninLynguists' 2009 album, Strange Journey Volume One, on the song "Nothing But Strangeness".
 In October 2014, Australian artist K21 appeared on a song, titled "Pas rentable", by French hip hop artist LinkRust.

-Women in Australian hip-hop have largely been under-developed; however, many underground emcees have existed and thrived.
-Notable artists such as Sampa the Great are on the rise.
+There are very few women in the Australian hip-hop scene, with Layla, A-Love and Sampa the Great being the few notable examples.

-For the ARIA Music Awards of 2019, new categories of awards were created for Best Hip Hop Release and Best Soul/R&B Release, which were previously combined in the Best Urban Release category.

 Style and influences

 Australian hip hop artists are strongly influenced by African American and Latino rappers from the US, and continue to incorporate such influences into their music.
 Australian artists, however, still utilise an authentic and unique style in their own music.
-Like many hip hop scenes outside the US, some Australian hip hop artists have also been influenced by funk, jazz and dembow.
+Like many hip hop scenes outside the US, some Australian hip hop artists and groups (such as TZU, Butterfingers, Illzilla, Botanics and Jumbledat) have been influenced by funk, jazz, dembow, rock, blues, country, and roots and have also incorporated live instruments into their sound.
 Indigenous Australian culture is also a strong influence for many hip hop artists.

 While hip hop artists in the US are predominantly African American, many Australian hip hop artists are of Anglo heritage.
 Numerous Australian hip hop artists, including N'fa, Remi, Sampa the Great, Diafrix, Tkay Maidza, Miracle, Vida Sunshyne, KillaQueenz, are of African descent, which has influenced their music.